What complications can I expect after cataract surgery?

 Floaters are shadows cast on the retina of the eye by debris in the vitreous gel.
 While floaters are common in many eyes, people might start to notice them more after cataract surgery, as their vision becomes clearer.
 You should contact your doctor if the floaters do not go away, begin to obstruct your vision, or you notice an increase in floaters.
 This could be a sign of more serious condition, such as a retinal tear or detachment.

-I am experiencing light sensitivity after my cataract surgery
+I am experiencing light sensitivity

 Light sensitivity is another common side effect that typically lasts a few days.
 As mentioned before, cataracts can cause blurriness which filters light that enters the eye.
 Once this blurriness subsides, the whole world will seem brighter!
 Sunglasses will help with this side effect.